gdsbook/book/notebooks/09_spatial_inequality.md

 ## Introduction

-At the time this is being written, the topic of inequality is at the top of agenda of policy makers and is drawing considerable attention in academic circles.
-This is due to historic levels of inequality across the globe.
+Social and economic inequality is often at the top of policy makers' agendas.
+It has always drawn considerable attention in academic circles.
+Currently, the world is extremely unequal, stratified, and segregated; no matter the society or economic system, inequality is at a high point.
 Much of the focus has been on *interpersonal income inequality*, yet there is a growing recognition that the question of *interregional income inequality* requires further attention as the growing gaps between poor and rich regions have been identified as key drivers of political polarization in developing and developed countries {cite}`Rodriguez_Pose_2018`.

-Indeed, while the two literatures, personal and regional inequality, are related, they have developed in a largely parallel fashion with limited cross-fertilization.
+Indeed, while the two literatures (personal and regional inequality) are related, they have developed in a largely parallel fashion with limited cross-fertilization.
 In this notebook, we examine how a spatially explicit focus can provide insights on inequality and its dynamics.
 We also show the lineage of